Fifty Shades of Grey: Plot

 Christian flies Ana to Seattle in his helicopter.
-At his penthouse, Christian insists that she sign a non-disclosure agreement (NDA) regarding their time together, which Ana agrees to sign.
-He also mentions other paperwork, but first takes her to his playroom filled with BDSM objects and gear.
+At his penthouse, Christian makes Ana sign a non-disclosure agreement (NDA) regarding their time together.
+He also mentions other paperwork, but first takes her to his playroom, which is filled with BDSM equipment.
 Christian informs her that the second contract will be about dominance and submission, and there will be no romantic relationship, only a sexual one.
 The contract even forbids Ana from touching Christian or making eye contact with him.
-At this point, Christian realises that Ana is a virgin.
-Not wanting her first sexual experience to be a BDSM experience, he has conventional sex with her and sleeps in her bed.
-The following morning, Christian's adoptive mother, Grace, unexpectedly arrives; she is surprised to meet Ana, having never seen her son with a woman.
-Christian later reveals to Ana that he lost his virginity at age 15 to one of his mother's friends, Elena Lincoln, and that his previous dominant/submissive relationships failed due to incompatibility.
-Christian also reveals that in his first dominant/submissive relationship, he was the submissive.
+At this point, Christian learns that Ana is a virgin.
+Not wanting her first sexual experience to be a BDSM experience, he has conventional sex with her, then sleeps in her bed.
+The following morning, Christian's adoptive mother, Grace, enters his home unannounced.
+She is pleasantly surprised to meet Ana, having never seen her son with a woman.
+Christian has only had BDSM relationships.
+His first sexual encounter, at age 15, was with one of his mother's friends, Elena Lincoln.
+His subsequent relationships failed due to incompatibility.
+With Elena, he was the submissive.
 Christian and Ana plan to meet again, and he takes Ana home, where she discovers several job offers.

-Over the next few days, Ana receives several packages from Christian.
-This includes a laptop to replace her broken one and research the BDSM lifestyle in consideration of the contract.
-Ana and Christian discuss the contract.
-Ana becomes overwhelmed by the potential BDSM arrangement and having a non-romantic sexual relationship.
-Ana leaves and does not see Christian again until her college graduation, where he is the keynote speaker.
-During this time, Ana agrees to sign the dominant/submissive contract.
-She and Christian meet to formally discuss the contract and go over Ana's hard and soft limits.
+Over the next few days, Ana receives lavish gifts from Christian, including first-class air fare, a car, and a house call by a computer technician, to service her laptop.
+At Christian's insistence, she learns about BDSM and reviews the contract, which they discuss.
+Ana is shocked and unhappy by what she learns about BDSM and by his insistence on keeping the relationship non-romantic.
+Ana leaves.
+She next encounters Christian at her college graduation, where he is the keynote speaker.
+She and Christian meet to negotiate the contract's terms.
 Christian spanks Ana for the first time, and the experience leaves her both enticed and slightly confused.
-This confusion is exacerbated by Christian's lavish gifts and the fact that he brings her to meet his family.
+This confusion is exacerbated by Christian's lavish gifts, and the fact that he brings her to meet his family.
 The two continue with the arrangement without Ana having yet signed the contract.
 After landing a job with Seattle Independent Publishing (SIP), Ana further bristles under the NDA's restrictions and her complex relationship with Christian.
-The tension between Ana and Christian eventually comes to a head after Ana asks Christian to punish her in order to show her how extreme a BDSM relationship with him could be.
-Christian fulfills Ana's request, beating her with a belt.
-Ana realizes they are incompatible.
-Devastated, she breaks up with Christian.
+The tension between Ana and Christian comes to a head after Ana, frustrated by Christian's refusal to articulate his emotional problems, asks him to punish her, to demonstrate his inner daemons.
+Christian does, beating her with a belt.
+Realizing they are incompatible, a devastated Ana breaks up with Christian and returns to the apartment she shares with Kate.